 Q. We are a small company and have seven employees.
 One of our employees recently went out on a leave of absence for pregnancy.
 During that time, we hired a replacement worker to do the same job.
 The replacement only worked part time, but was still able to complete work that our employee did full time.
 When our employee returns to work, we would like to change her job status from full time to part time.
 Is this legal?

 A. Since your company has seven employees, the law granting California workersapplies.
 (It covers all employers with five or more employees.)
 California law requires employers to provide up to four months disability leave to workers who are disabled due to pregnancy, childbirth or a related medical condition.

 The law gives employees return rights as well.
-According to the Department of Fair Employment and Housing (DFEH), an employee who returns fromleave within the four-month period is guaranteed the right to return to her same position.
+According to the Department of Fair Employment and Housing (DFEH), an employee who returns from (register to read more)leave withi...

 - How do California and federal laws treat surrogate motherhood?

 - Record of support for pregnant women, working moms helps win discrimination cases

 - Beware policies forcing workers to take leave: That can be considered an adverse action

 - The 10 Employment Laws Every Manager Should Know

 - Pregnancy & maternity leave: A legal guide and sample policy